 Further research includes methods such as T cells cloning by limiting dilution, cytotoxicity assays and phenotyping

-The Immunomonitoring group participates in The European Association for Cancer Immunotherapy (CIMT) Immunoguidance panels (CIP) since 2008 and also the US Cancer Immunotherapy Consortium (CIC) proficiency panels to ensure an external validation of assay performance and to enhance assay harmonization.
+The Immunomonitoring group has participated in The European Association for Cancer Immunotherapy (CIMT) Immunoguidance panels (CIP) since 2008 and the US Cancer Immunotherapy Consortium (CIC) proficiency panels to ensure an external validation of assay performance and to enhance assay harmonization.